-The Unified Patent Court (UPC) and a new “unitary patent” or “European patent with unitary effect” (UP) are likely to become a reality in the second half of 2022.
+On 1 June 2023, The Unified Patent Court (UPC) and a new “unitary patent” or “European patent with unitary effect” (UP) became a reality.

-The UPC and UP were created through the Agreement on a Unified Patent Court (UPCA), which has now been ratified by 17 EU Member States (R-MS), including Germany who will wait to deposit its instrument of ratification until the UPC is ready to go-live.
+The UPC and UP were created through the Agreement on a Unified Patent Court (UPCA), which has now been ratified by 17 EU Member States (R-MS), including Germany who deposited its instrument of ratification in February 2023.

 The UPC and UP do not cover non-EU European Patent Convention (EPC) countries (e.g., UK, Switzerland, Turkey, Iceland and Norway) and a number of EU MS are not participating (e.g., Spain, Poland and Croatia).
 Some EU MS are participating but have not started their ratification processes yet (e.g., Ireland).